wowotou666/wowotou666.GitHub.io/_pages/about.md

 I am a senior undergraduate in Computer Science at [University of Pittsburgh](https://www.pitt.edu/), and I have the fortune to meet some wonderful friends and instructors here.

-This is my personal blog, where I post something that I think interesting, such as my travel photography work.
+This is my personal blog, where I display my academic progress and projects of computer science.
+Besides, I will post something that I think interesting, such as my capriccio and travel photography.

 News
 ======